 - Sellers Becoming More Aware – When I first started NO SELLER knew what wholesaling was.
 Times have changed and now sellers are more aware of this business model.
 Some will even say “if you’re a wholesaler, then I’m not interested.

 - Licenses Required in some states – Another thing to mention: when I started in 1998 none of the 50 states required a real estate license to be a real estate wholesaler.
 Things have changed and in recent years, there are several states that require licensing.
 That changes the game in so many ways when it comes to entry points, start-up costs, and disclosures.
 One of the perks in the past was not needing a license since you were the principal in the transaction.
-I’ve compared the pros and cons of having a real estate license as a wholesaler, also so you can compare.

 There you have it, the pros and cons of wholesaling real estate.
 Hopefully, this will help you have a more realistic impression of what you’re up against if you’re trying to get into the real estate wholesaling business.